passandscore/solstack/gitbook/upgradable/UserEngagementRegistry/README.md

 # UserEngagementRegistry

 The `UserEngagementRegistry` contract allows game developers to register their games and track user interactions in web3 games.
-The contract supports an upgradable design using an initializer function for deployment.
+The contract supports an upgradeable design using an initializer function for deployment.

 ## Key Features

-- **Contract Type**: Upgradable contract for tracking game interactions.
+- **Contract Type**: upgradeable contract for tracking game interactions.
 - **Initializer Function**: Initializes the contract and sets the initial owner.
 - **Ownership**: Uses `OwnableUpgradeable` for access control.
 - **Game Management**: Provides functions to register new games, update game names, and toggle game statuses.